 - Dramatic limestone karst photography

-- Kayaking through enclosed lagoons — a unique experience
+- Kayaking through enclosed lagoons — a genuinely unique experience

 - More restaurant variety, nightlife, and social atmosphere